-Readiness officer/SNCO.
+Readiness Officer/SNCO.
 An individual who assists the CO and authorized agents in assessing and reporting a unit's readiness in DRRS-MC.

-Registered unit.
+Registered Unit.
 Forces designated to report readiness in DRRS-MC using a TFSMS-issued UIC.
 These include all units that have the potential to support, by deployment or otherwise, a CJCS/combatant command directed OPLAN, CONPLAN, or contingency operation.

-Remain behind personnel (RBP)/equipment (RBE).
+Remain Behind Personnel (RBP)/Equipment (RBE).
 Personnel that remain behind; may or may not be in a non-deployable status.
 RBE may or may not impact a unit's ability to carry out its designed mission.

-Resource levels.
+Resource Levels.
 Three criteria on personnel and materiel resources (P, S, and R levels) used by reporting units to help determine an overall readiness level.

-S-level.
+S-Level.
 The equipment and supplies resource level used by reporting units to help determine an overall readiness level.

-Standard depot level maintenance.
+Standard Depot Level Maintenance.
 Aircraft or equipment that are enroute to, awaiting, or undergoing repair at a depot.

-Structured strength.
-The wartime manpower requirements for an organization shown on service documents (TFSMS).
+Structured Strength.
+The wartime manpower requirements for an organization shown on the unit's TO&E service documents contained in TFSMS.

-Subordinate unit standards.
-Those criterion that reflect capabilities required by subordinate organizations in order for the higher level unit to perform specific tasks.
+Subordinate Unit Standards.
+Those criteria that reflect capabilities required by subordinate organizations in order for the higher level unit to perform specific tasks.

-Table of organization and equipment.
+Table of Organization and Equipment.
 A TFSMS document that prescribes the wartime (core) mission, capabilities, organizational structure, and equipment and personnel requirements for military organizations.

-Table of equipment requirement.
+Table of Equipment Requirement.
 Equipment required by T/E to provide designed capabilities.